groovybits/rsllm/README.md

 ## Features

+- **Stable Diffusion**: Generates images based on output with Candle pure rust SD directly using any of the main diffusion models which are auto-loaded.
 - **LLM Client**: with OpenAI API compatibility that is simple for use without dependencies or complexity with async threading of stream output token by token.
 - **LLM Analysis of OS**: System Stats.
 - **LLM Analysis of Network**: Packet Capture (MpegTS support currently).